HuckleyLab/RShinyGrasshopper/include.md

 Try to answer some of the following questions by changing the data you plot:

-In general, how does phenology differ between cool and warm years?
+1. In general, how does phenology differ between cool and warm years?
 What about between low and high elevations?

-How does phenology differ between historic and resurvey years for A. clavatus?
+2. How does phenology differ between historic and resurvey years for A. clavatus?
 (Hint: The closer a line is to the left of the panel, the earlier in the season development begins, and vice versa.)
 Why might this be?

-How does phenology differ for high vs. low-elevation populations of M. sanguinipes?
+2.How does phenology differ for high vs. low-elevation populations of M. sanguinipes?
 (Hint: The steeper the line, the faster development occurs.)
 Why might this be?

-How does phenology for M. boulderensis differ in 2010 vs. 2007?
+3. How does phenology for M. boulderensis differ in 2010 vs. 2007?
 What about M. dawsoni?
 Why might this be?